Johnny Abarrientos

-Johnny Abarrientos (born July 17, 1970) is a Filipino retired professional basketball player in the Philippine Basketball Association.
+Johnny Abarrientos (born July 17, 1970) is a Filipino retired professional basketball player in the Philippine Basketball Association (PBA).
 He was also a many-time member of the Philippine National team, and was the 1996 PBA Most Valuable Player, becoming the shortest player to win the league's highest individual award.
 He is known by many as The Flying A when he started playing for the Alaska Milkmen in 1993.
-He is currently an assistant coach for the Magnolia Hotshots and the Head Coach for the FEU Tamaraws.
+He is currently an assistant coach for the Barangay Ginebra San Miguel and for the FEU Tamaraws.

 Amateur career

 Abarrientos began his basketball career in the University Athletic Association of the Philippines for the Far Eastern University Tamaraws alongside future pro Victor Pablo and led the Tamaraws to two UAAP crowns in 1991 and 1992.
 His jersey #14 was retired by FEU on July 6, 2011.

 He also played in the Philippine Basketball League for the Crispa Redmanizers and Triple-V before jumping ship to the PBA.